 Secondary and Higher Secondary Education are important terminal stages in the system of general education.
 At this stage, the youth decide whether to pursue education, opt for technical training or join the workforce.
-Vocational Education and Training should be promoted through both formal and non-formal education system.
+Vocational Education and Training should be promoted through both formal and nonformal education system.
 Access, through Open and Distance Learning (ODL) mode will be enhanced along with Educational Satellite (EDUSAT) for popularization of VET programmes.
-The option of providing vocational training through the Internet will also be explored for development of multi-skills and regular updation with technology advancement.
+The option of providing vocational training through the Internet will also be explored for development of multiskills and regular updation with technology advancement.

-Note Responses Here 14.3 The States will introduce ICTs in the secondary and higher secondary schools as optional vocational subjects to simulate work atmosphere.
+- 14.3 The States will introduce ICTs in the secondary and higher secondary schools as optional vocational subjects to simulate work atmosphere.
 ICT as a mode of subject delivery is aimed as a remedial measure to tackle shortage of teachers in Vocational education and improve the quality of education delivery.
-This is a problematic statement and highlights fears that computers are intended to replace teachers in schools.
-Intensive teacher training should be conducted for teachers teaching vocational subjects.
-In what areas should there be intensive teacher training.
-How will intensive teacher training remedy the situation?
-This diagnosis is guite limited.
-Note Responses Here

-14.4 The subject delivery will provide modular learning opportunities, and be practical oriented.
+Intensive teacher training should be conducted for teachers teaching vocational subjects. - 14.4 The subject delivery will provide modular learning opportunities, and be practical oriented.
 Virtual labs will be set up with public private partnerships for computerized vocational training.
-Strategies for encouraging access to Vocational Education and Training (VET) for marginalized groups, including SCs, STs, OBCs, Minorities, girls, street children, working children and differently-abled children, will be adopted.

-Note Responses Here

-14.5 The policy will encourage digital content design and production of a wide range of vocational training courses for all levels with a special focus on higher secondary levels.
+Strategies for encouraging access to Vocational Education and Training (VET) for marginalized groups, including SCs, STs, OBCs, Minorities, girls, street children, working children and differently-abled children, will be adopted. - 14.5 The policy will encourage digital content design and production of a wide range of vocational training courses for all levels with a special focus on higher secondary levels.

-Note Responses Here

 14.6 ICT Learning Resource Centres (LRCs)

 The existing secondary schools will act as extension centers for ICT vocational courses.
 Schools will be equipped with Learning Resource Centres (LRC).
 This resource room could be used for vocational education purposes by the school in post-school hours.
-It should be equipped with a library and ICT infrastructure and connectivity with a Vocational Education teacher-in-charge.
+It should be equipped with a library and ICT infrastructure and connectivity with a Vocational Education teacher-incharge.

-Note Responses Here